bberak/react-native-game-engine/README.md

 ### Do you know of any apps that currently utilize this library?

-> Not to my knowledge.
+> [Studious Bear](https://itunes.apple.com/us/app/studious-bear/id1434377602) and [React Native Donkey Kong](https://github.com/bberak/react-native-donkey-kong) both use this library.
 The [React Native Game Engine Handbook](https://github.com/bberak/react-native-game-engine-handbook) is a complimentary app that showcases some examples and ideas.
 If you're aware of any others or wouldn't mind a shameless plug here - please reach out.

 ### How do I manage physics?